Ghostkeeper/SettingsGuide/contributing.md

 * Don't use the compatibility mode of layer view.
 * Don't collage your screenshots.
 Use separate images for different effects, each with their own subtitle.

 To adjust your Cura installation for easier screenshot making, the theme can be adjusted.
-In the file `resources/themes/cura-light/theme.json`, replace the two sections starting with `disabled_axis` with the following:
+In the file `resources/themes/cura-light/theme.json`, replace the three sections starting with `disabled_axis` with the following:
 ```
         "disabled_axis": [127, 127, 127, 0],
         "x_axis": [255, 0, 0, 0],